A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Discussion and Limitations

+The ML approaches and features we use have been verified by researchers in neuroscience~\cite{mateos2018structural,tanveer2020machine,acosta2016whole,wen2016white}.
+Direct visualization of features over individual fibers can alert underlying issues in the use of the averaged features for group-level comparison (as we have demonstrated in \autoref{sec:case2}).
+This fiber-tract visualization also provides non-trivial physiological explanations that could enhance the current understanding of neurodegenerative diseases.

+As one gains insight into the important structural patterns, a rational next step would be to develop formalized descriptors that could be automatically extracted from the data.
+Currently, qualitative analysis through visualization is used to investigate the differences between individuals' brain structures, but those differences may not turn out to be statistically significant upon group-level analysis.
+One direction for further research is toward spatially invariant feature localization and extraction using deep neural networks; however, while utilizing visualization, we should address the problems incurred by complex ML models, such as explainability, ease-of-use, and standardization.

 Another limitation comes from issues with data assimilation.
-Our current system requires the compared brain data to be obtained through identical imaging processes and also further be processed in a particular way afterwards.
-With more reliable techniques to assimilate data from different sources, it may be possible to greatly expand the amount of data that could be used together.
-With larger data, narrowing down significant differences would be easier, and more fine grained ROI/physical analysis as well as age and gender based analysis could be carried out with higher confidence.
-Since the state of the art in tractography is actively evolving, in the future there should be more standardized and well understood methods in use, which will appease researchers who wish to compare results between studies and maintain a comfortable understanding of the process to be confident in their judgements.
-It's noteworthy that current tractography can be computationally expensive.
-It took us about $60$ days in total to process about $190$ brain scans.
-Improved implementations better utilizing acceleration hardware such as GPUs will benefit the field tremendously.
+Our current system requires all brain data to be generated using identical imaging parameters and processing.
+With more reliable techniques to assimilate data from different sources, we could greatly expand the amount of data that could be used together.
+With larger data, narrowing down significant differences would be easier.
+Similarly, we would be able to perform more fine-grained fiber-tract-based analysis as well as higher confident group analyses (e.g., based on age and gender).
+Since the state of the art in tractography is actively evolving, in the future, there should be more standardized and well-understood methods in use, which will appease researchers who wish to compare results between studies and understand and judge the analysis results with high confidence.
+It is noteworthy that current tractography can be computationally expensive.
+With a mid-range workstation, it took us about $60$ days in total to process about $190$ brain scans using a mid-range workstation.
+Faster implementations utilizing acceleration hardware, such as GPUs, will tremendously benefit the field.
+In addition, a large amount of storage space is needed to store the data.
+For example, each subject's data, including the fiber tracts and their feature measures, has the size of several gigabytes.